Choosing the right DNA testing method: Genotyping vs sequencing explained

 However, the main drawback of exome sequencing is that it misses 98% of the DNA.
 This can be the cause of missed diagnoses in rare or chronic disorders, when the mutation is not in the ~2% of the DNA that codes for proteins.
 Exome sequencing can also make it more challenging to detect deletions or duplications of DNA.
 For both of these reasons, many research projects and diagnostic sequencing efforts such as the 100,000 genomes project, are now turning to whole genome sequencing.

 Whole genome sequencing does not require any filtering step – instead, the DNA is sent straight for sequencing, and there are on average approximately 30 reads of every position of the DNA.
-This gives a really accurate representation of the DNA sequence for nearly all of the 6.4 billion bases.
+This produces a high-fidelity representation of the DNA sequence across nearly all 6.4 billion bases.

 The majority of whole genome sequencing today uses "short read" technology – this means that about 100-150 bases of DNA are read at a time.
 As these reads overlap each other, they can be stitched together to form a nearly complete picture.